Neurogenic inflammation

-Neurogenic inflammation is inflammation arising from the local release by afferent neurons of inflammatory mediators such as Substance P, Calcitonin Gene-Related Peptide (CGRP), neurokinin A (NKA), and endothelin-3 (ET-3).
-In such neurons, release of these pro-inflammatory mediators is thought to be triggered by the activation of ion channels that are the principal detectors of noxious environmental stimuli.
-In particular, the heat/capsaicin receptor TRPV1 and the irritant/wasabi receptor TRPA1.
-TRPA1 channels stimulated by lipopolysaccharide (LPS) may also cause acute neurogenic inflammation.
+Neurogenic inflammation is inflammation arising from the local release by afferent neurons of inflammatory mediators such as substance P, calcitonin gene-related peptide (CGRP), neurokinin A (NKA), and endothelin-3 (ET-3).
+For example, release of neuropeptides can increase vasodilatation and capillary permeability of vascular endothelial and smooth muscle cells.

+The release of pro-inflammatory mediators is thought to be triggered by the activation of ion channels that are the principal detectors of noxious environmental stimuli.
+The heat/capsaicin receptor TRPV1 and the wasabi receptor TRPA1.
+TRPA1 channels stimulated by lipopolysaccharides may also cause acute neurogenic inflammation.

-Once released, these neuropeptides induce the release of histamine from adjacent mast cells.
-In turn, histamine evokes the release of substance P and calcitonin gene-related peptide; thus, a bidirectional link between histamine and neuropeptides in neurogenic inflammation is established.
+Once released, these neuropeptides induce the release of histamine from nearby mast cells.
+In turn, histamine evokes the release of substance P and CGRP; thus, a bidirectional link between histamine and neuropeptides in neurogenic inflammation is established.